nishalkulkarni/nishalkulkarni/README.md

 ### Hi there 👋

-I'm a currently an undergraduate student studying Computer Science at VIT (Graduating on May, 2023), when I'm not swamped with academic work I like contributing to open source projects and working on some projects of my own.
+I'm currently an undergraduate student studying Computer Science at VIT (Graduating on May, 2023), when I'm not swamped with academic work I like contributing to open source projects and working on some projects of my own.

 In the past I've worked as a student developer at GNOME as part of Google Summer of Code 2021 and have continued contributing since, I like working on low-level projects related to operating systems and kernels.